Updated: Aug 9, 2022

 The gang of super wealthy helped tilt the playing field to their advantage and are causing untold harm to our society by causing stress, disenchantment, trauma and so forth to hundreds of thousands of our citizens.
 Government gives a boost to house price inflation by allowing foreigners to buy land and houses in Aotearoa and then fiddles around at the edges to make it look like they are trying their best to cure the problem they created while at the same time not grabbing the bull by the horns and taking control of the housing market.
 They don’t want to challenge the current paradigm and conventional wisdom.

 The medical-industrial complex I referred to above is a gang that has turned people’s health into a money-making business by using their power to lobby for the privatization of health services.
 The gang in the insurance industry gives you an umbrella when it is fine and takes it away when it rains.

 Of course, none of the above actors go around shooting, bludgeoning or knifing people directly.
-But the conditions imposed on society by many of the abovementioned gangs helps to ruin lives and coax people into taking their own lives.
+But the conditions imposed on society by many of the above mentioned gangs helps to ruin lives and sometimes, out of despair, even take their own lives.

-What I would never condone from gangs of course is physical violence, especially to members of the general public.
+What I would never condone from gangs of course is physical violence and antisocial behavior, especially to members of the general public.
 Such actions should be severely punished.
 We live in a society of rules, laws and norms and I am glad for it.